 Cockburn’s Aquatic Recreation Centre uses geothermal energy to heat both it’s swimming pools and general water play areas.
 This council guided installation will reduce greenhouse gas emissions by nearly 500 tonnes of CO2 per annum, a 72% reduction compared to traditional boilers for heating.

-The City of Newcastle has been actively involved in carbon reduction initiatives for 15 years.
+For the past decade and a half, the City of Newcastle has been passionately pursuing carbon reduction initiatives.
 Newcastle is currently planning a 5MW solar farm, having already recently commissioned eight other solar installations for public buildings such as the art gallery, museum, works depot and libraries.
 This is part of it’s 2020 Carbon and Water Management Action Plan which also involved a range of energy efficiency upgrades at council and community facilities and buildings.

 The City of Melbourne is passionate about sustainability, and are channelling their efforts into the Melbourne Renewable Energy Project (MREP).
 Via MREP, The City of Melbourne has partnered with other large organisations to purchase large-scale renewable energy for a collective tendering process.

 By supporting the construction of a new local wind farm, the city and a myriad of local governments, schools, commercial businesses and cultural sites have all committed to purchase a significant amount of electricity per year from a renewable source.
-The building of the wind farm will create more than 140 jobs, and the City of Melbourne is aiming for 25% renewable electricity by 2018 and net zero emissions by 2020.
+The building of the wind farm will create more than 140 jobs, and the City of Melbourne is pushing for a quarter of it's electricity to come from renewable sources by 2018 and net zero emissions by 2020.

 Canberra is powering ahead with renewable energy.
-The ACT Government recently announced an increase in its renewable energy target from 90% to 100% by the year 2020.
-This means that all electricity will be delivered using renewable energy by 2020, by employing clean power from wind and solar sources.
+The ACT Government recently declared 'an increase in its renewable energy target from 90% to 100% by the year 2020.'
+(ACT website) This means that all electricity will be delivered using renewable energy by 2020, by employing clean power from wind and solar sources.

 The Council of Alice Springs has soared to great heights where solar power is concerned.
 Alice Solar City, part of the Australian Government’s Solar Cities program is a $42 million project.
-It explored how solar power, energy efficient technologies and new approaches to electricity supply and pricing encouraged the residents of Alice Springs to become energy efficient and assist in developing a sustainable energy future.
+It explored how renewable energy and energy management technology could encourage the residents of Alice Springs to become energy efficient and assist in developing a sustainable energy future.